Oghab

+History

 The missile was developed from the Chinese Type-83 artillery rocket during the Iran–Iraq War, with the assistance of the People's Republic of China under an agreement signed in 1985.
 It entered service in 1986 and was immediately used in combat in an attack on the Iraqi city of Basra in December 1986.
 Around 260–270 Oghabs were reportedly fired during the war, though their effectiveness was limited.
 The missile's short range confined its use to attacks on Iraqi border cities and its lack of accuracy meant that Oghab attacks were far less effective than artillery barrages.

-The Oghab is used by the Iranian Army and the Revolutionary Guards.
+The Oghab was used by the Iranian Army and the Revolutionary Guards.
 It is known to have been exported to Hezbollah.

+Variants

 The Houthi al-Najm al-Thaqib (missile) also shows similarities to the oghab missile.
+It has not been seen since the Iran-Iraq War and is believed to be out of service.